ppy/osu-wiki/news/2026/2026-02-14-lelas-tech-cup-3-registrations-now-open.md

 **[Lela's Tech Cup](https://osu.ppy.sh/community/forums/topics/2179445)**, or LTC for short, is a tournament series that has has evolved in parallel to the ever-expanding tech skill sets.
 With no rank gates and no registrations bound by numbers, osu! players from every corner of the world are free to wander in and let their abilities shine.

 [Last year](https://osu.ppy.sh/community/forums/topics/2054146), our poolers challenged themselves to build mappools entirely using unique creators for each selection, designed to showcase just how much talent exists in the osu! mapping community.
-The result was a set of maps that felt unpredictable, surprising, and more reflective of osu! overall.
+The result was a set of maps that felt unpredictable, surprising and more reflective of osu! overall.

 *We invite you to step into LTC and let us show you just how deep tech mapping can go.*